intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inceptionv3/README.md

 `--config=mkl`.
 More instructions on
 [how to build from source](https://software.intel.com/en-us/articles/intel-optimization-for-tensorflow-installation-guide#inpage-nav-5).

-5. If you would like to run inceptionv3 inference and test for accurancy, you will need the ImageNet dataset.
+5. If you would like to run Inception V3 inference and test for accurancy, you will need the ImageNet dataset.
 Benchmarking for latency and throughput do not require the ImageNet dataset.